thomasfrosio/quinoa/docs/Parameters.md

 - `files:input_stack`: Input stack.
 Currently, only MRC files are supported.

 - `files:input_tlt`: File with the tilt angles of each slice, in degrees, as saved in the input stack.
-Each slice can be separated with a comma or a new line.
-This file is optional if the [tilt scheme](#tilt-scheme) is entered.
-Note that this file takes precedence over the [tilt scheme](#tilt-scheme) entries.
+Each slice should be separated by a new line.
+This file is optional if the [tilt scheme:order](#tilt-scheme) parameters are entered.
+Note that this file takes precedence over the [tilt scheme:order](#tilt-scheme) entries.

 - `files:input_exposure`: File with the accumulated exposure of each slice, in e/A^2, as saved in the input stack.
 This is used for exposure weighting and is optional.
-Note that this file takes precedence over the [tilt scheme](#tilt-scheme) entry `per_view_exposure`.
+It should have the same format as `files:input_tlt`.
+Note that this file takes precedence over the [tilt scheme:order](#tilt-scheme) entry `per_view_exposure`.

 ### Output directory